Richard Ned Lebow: Career

-Controversy

 In 2018, Lebow was accused of making an inappropriate joke riding in an elevator during a conference.
 Simona Sharoni, a feminist scholar and activist, took offense at the joke and reported Lebow to the International Studies Association (ISA).
-Lebow emailed her to apologize, but said that focusing on minor offences harms the general fight for women rights.
-He refused to apologize in the way that the ISA demanded from him.
+Lebow emailed her to apologize, but said that focusing on minor offenses harms the general fight for women rights.
+He refused to apologize in the way that the ISA sought from him.